HamasNaveed/Sudoku-Game/README.md

 Instructions Screen: Clear rules and gameplay guide accessible via the menu.
 Visual Feedback: Highlights selected cells and displays invalid move messages.

-Demo
-(Upload a screenshot of your game to the repository and update the path above.)
 Installation
 To run the game locally:

-Clone the repository:git clone https://github.com/your-username/sudokygame.git

-Navigate to the project folder:cd sudokygame

 Install dependencies:Ensure you have Python 3.6+ installed.
 Install Pygame and Requests:pip install pygame requests